Introduction to eformsign¶

 Minimum System Requirements¶

-The minimum system requirements for Form builder and eformsign are as follows:
+The minimum system requirements for Form builder (MS Office add-in) and eformsign are as follows:

 OS: Windows 7 and later